algolia/html-extractor/README.md

 </html>
 ```

-Here is one of the recordes extracted:
+Here is one of the records extracted:

 ```ruby
 {